JavaScript is disabled

 • If the Client chooses to be provided an insurance policy by Hnry, additional fees will be charged on each dollar earned, at the percentage rate specified on the agreed quote.

-• Insurance costs are based on Clients’ type of work, the level of cover required, and the Clients’ annual income from self-employed work.
+• Insurance costs are based on the Clients’ type of work, the level of cover required, and the Clients’ annual income from self-employed work.
 Should these details materially change, any insurance policy will need to be amended, which may impact the price of the policy.

 • Insurance policies through Hnry are only valid whilst the Client is an active user of the Hnry service.